lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

 11. Differentiate error and success flashes
 12. Add in conditions to not display the Bootstrap bars if there is no error message
 13. Fill in the error messages one at a time by route.
 For the registration and sign in errors no need to make our own message, we can pass the one of Mongoose

+# 29. Refactor landing page

+- Create the background slider ejs file
+- Style the linked landing.css

+## Steps

+In the landing.ejs file

+1. Make our own header for the landing page with:

+   - Bootstrap
+   - a personal landing.css stylesheet
+   - a link to modernizr which helps make our page cross-browser compatible
+   - logic for the errors

+2. Make a div with the button to go to campgrounds
+3. Make an unordered list with 5 empty items on which will bw attached the 5 sliding background images

+In the landing.css file:

+4. Change the background
+5. Center the text for the header and format the text
+6. Implement CSS for the future place of the unordered list. _New:_ z-index to order content
+7. Implement CSS with animation for each image:
+   - Give to each element of the list a background image
+   - Animate the display with an overlap and fade in/out
+8. Tackle browser animation support